Skip to Content

 The Bottom Line for Durban Businesses

-The right courier company for your Durban business depends on what you ship, where you ship it, and how often.
+The right courier service in Durban depends on what you ship, where you ship it, and how often.
 Coverage of your specific KZN addresses, port-area knowledge, Durban-to-Gauteng cut-off timing and cross-border capability matter far more than the headline rate.
 Test two or three couriers in parallel for a month before signing.
+For cross-border and export shipments, confirm the courier can handle the SARS export and customs requirements, and check that any port-area service understands how Transnet Port Terminals gate timing affects collections.

 NIGHTWING operates from Durban with our own KZN drivers and our own vehicles.
-We handle overnight courier from Durban to all main centres, same-day intra-KZN delivery, warehousing, distribution, import and export, and full contract logistics from one supplier — useful for growing KZN businesses that want to consolidate logistics relationships as they scale.
+We handle overnight courier from Durban to all main centres, same-day intra-KZN delivery, warehousing, distribution, import and export, and full contract logistics from one supplier, which is useful for growing KZN businesses that want to consolidate logistics relationships as they scale.